RenderKit/openvkl/doc/api.md

 ### Adaptive Mesh Refinement (AMR) Volume

-AMR volumes are specified as a list of blocks, which are levels of refinement in potentially overlapping regions.
+AMR volumes are specified as a list of blocks, which exist at levels of refinement in potentially overlapping regions.
+Blocks exist in a tree structure, with coarser refinement level blocks containing finer blocks.
+The cell width is equal for all blocks at the same refinement level, though blocks at a coarser level have a larger cell width than finer levels.

 There can be any number of refinement levels and any number of blocks at any level of refinement.
 An AMR volume type is created by passing the type string `"amr"` to `vklNewVolume`.

-Blocks are defined by four parameters: their bounds, the refinement level in which they reside, their cell width, and the scalar data contained within them.
+Blocks are defined by four parameters: their bounds, the refinement level in which they reside, the cell widths for each refinement level, and the scalar data contained within each block.

+Note that cell widths are defined _per refinement level_, not per block.

   -------------- --------------- -----------------  -----------------------------------
   Type           Name                      Default  Description